The Spelt Kitchen (About Me Page)

 However, this blog isn’t always about spelt.
 I believe baking should be fun, flexible, and a little bit experimental.
 Plus, a girl can’t live on cake alone.
 You’ll also find plenty of quick and easy dinner recipes.
 And my ready-made puff pastry recipes are among my most popular (and delicious).

 Expect an eclectic mix of indulgent and wholesome dishes, with something for every occasion.
-And if you don’t bake with spelt, no problem – all my recipes can be made with all-purpose (plain) flour, so you’ll never miss out.
+And if you don’t bake with spelt, no problem.
+All my recipes can be made with all-purpose (plain) flour, so you’ll never miss out.

 I am always love to hear from my readers, so please reach out via the following methods: